chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 **Implementation Design**
 - The above image is a graphical visualization of what the inner loop does.
 After the mid-level design, the inner loop is conceptually clear, and we need to do two things at the same time:
-    - Locating the correct insert position for the new element, which is an array index.
+    - Locating the correct insert position for the entry, which is an array index.
     - Shifting all larger elements one position to the right, making room for the insertion.
-    - It's like the insert position is a gap between the original sorted subarray, and the new element fills that gap.
+    - It's like the insert position is a gap between the original sorted subarray, and the entry fills that gap.
 - Now we just need to define appropriate variables and translate the procedure into code.
     - Most of the loop elements are straightforward, so we only discuss a few important points.
-    - The element we need to insert is $a[i]$, and the start and end indices of the sorted subarray is clear: $a[0...i-1]$.
+    - The entry we need to insert is $a[i]$, and the start and end indices of the sorted subarray is clear: $a[0...i-1]$.
-    - It makes sense use a loop control variable, say $j$ to scan the subarray, which means we use it to point to element in the subarray to compare it with $a[i]$.
+    - It makes sense to use a loop control variable, say $j$ to scan the subarray, which means we use it to point to each element in the subarray to compare it with $a[i]$.

 - **Insert Position Cases**: according to our previous discussion of the insert position, since we partition the whole array as the sorted subarray followed by the unsorted subarray, so the sorted subarray could only grow to the left.
 We can analyze the possibilities of insert position:
     - **Best Case**: $a[i]$ is already at the correct position, in which case $a[i]$ >= MAX($a[0...i-1]$), no data movement is required.
     - **Worst Case**: $a[i]$ needs to be inserted at the start of the subarray, in which case $a[i]$ < MIN($a[0...i-1]$), maximum data movement as all elements in the subarrays needs to be shifted.
 Notice that if there are elements equal to $a[i]$, it's impossible to be the worst case, because we can append $a[i]$ to the end of the elements equal to it.
-    - **Common Case**: $a[i]$ needs to be inserted into somewhere middle of the subarray with some data movement.
+    - **Common Case**: $a[i]$ needs to be inserted into somewhere middle of the subarray with some data movement, which means some of the sorted elements greater than $a[i]$ will be shifted right, but not all of them.
-- **Edge Cases**: Both bast case and worst case are both .
+- **Edge Cases**: Both best case and worst case are edge cases.
-    - Because the insert positions are at the two ends of the subarray, where things could easily go awry.
+    - Because the insert positions are the two ends of the subarray, where things could easily go awry.
     - As with before, it's a good practice to recognize the edge cases, but don't rush to write code for them, instead let's focus on the common cases first.
 - Below is an image summarizing the three cases.

 <img src="img\insertionsort_insert_position.png" alt="insertionsort_insert_position.png" style="width: 50%; height: 50%; display: block; margin-left: auto; margin-right: auto;">

-- **Temporary Variable**: You should be able to notice that except for the best case, $a[i]$ will always be overridden in the loop.
+- **Temporary Variable**: You should be able to notice that except in the best case, $a[i]$ will always be overridden in the loop during shifting.
     - But we need to access the value of $a[i]$ during the loop for comparison.
 In addition, after the loop terminates, we need to insert it into the correct position, so we can't afford to lose the data store at $a[i]$.
-    - A good way to handle this is to use a temporary variable, say $entry$ to store $a[i]$ during the loop initialization.
+    - The standard solution is to use a temporary variable, say $entry$ to store $a[i]$ during the loop initialization.
+Then we use $entry$ for all comparisons, and when we find the insertion spot, we write $entry$ into that position.
+    - By doing this, we ensure the original value is not lost during shifting.
-- **Iteration Direction**: What is the proper iteration direction? in fact both iteration direction work.
+- **Iteration Direction**: Which direction should we scan the sorted subarray for the insertion point?
+In fact both iteration direction work.
 But right-to-left is preferred for our approach.
     - The left-to-right direction starting from the first element of the subarray is only suitable for the **Search then Shifting** approach.
-    - For example, in the common case of the above image, if we scan from left to right, both $a[0]$ and $a[1]$ don't involve in shifting, so this kind of drifts from our choice of **Search while Shifting**.
+    - For example, in the common case of the above image, if we scan from left to right, both $a[0]$ and $a[1]$ involve in comparison but not shifting, so this kind of drifts from our choice of **Search while Shifting**.
     - For **Search while Shifting**, we should scan from left to right, starting from the last element in the sorted subarray.
-In this case, every element that is larger than th new element will be compared and shifted.
+In this case, every element that is larger than th entry will be compared and shifted.
-    - There is some uncertainties about the insert position for a particular new element, so we cannot say right-to-left is definitely better than left-to-right when we use **Search then Shifting**, at least in terms of the number of comparison.
+    - There are some uncertainties about the insert position for a particular element, so we cannot say right-to-left is definitely better than left-to-right when we use **Search then Shifting**, at least in terms of the number of comparison.
-- **Definition and Range of $j$**: it's obvious that the good definition of $j$ is to the array index of elements to be compared.
+- **Definition and Range of $j$**: it's evident that the good definition of $j$ is to the array index of elements to be compared.
-    - Like in Bubble Sort, there are other choices, but you should be able to see why use $j$ directly point to the elements to be compared with the new element is the go-to choice.
+    - Like in Bubble Sort, there are other choices, but you should be able to see why use $j$ directly point to the elements to be compared with the entry is the go-to choice.
     - In addition, doing so makes $j$ directly related to the insert position we want to locate.
     - This means the range of $j$ is $[0...i-1]$, although we don't necessarily need compare all $a[0...i-1]$ with $entry$: as soon as we find an element no greater than $entry$ the loop could stop, which suggests another part of the loop condition besides checking the range of $j$.
     - Let's take a look the above three cases:
-        - For the **Best Case**, $j$ will end as $i-1$, so the insert position is $j+1$.
+        - For the **Best Case**, $j$ will end as $i-1$, and the insert position is $i=j+1$, so the entry stays in place.
         - For the **Worst Case**, since $a[0]$ is the last element to be compared with $entry$, after that comparison $j$ will be $-1$.
-This is ok, because the insert position is $0$, which is also $j+1$.
+This is ok, because the insert position is $0$, which is also $0=j+1$.
         - For the **Common Case**, $j$ will points to an element no greater than $entry$, and in this case, the loop should terminate, and $entry$ should be inserted at $j+1$.
     - We can see in all three possible cases, after the loop terminates $j+1$ is the correct insert position.
 So using $j$ in this way is sound.
 - **Loop Structure Choice**: Do we use `for` loop or `while` loop?
     - Since `for` loop and `while` loop could be converted to each other, the choice of the loop structure is not so important.
     - What is important is to notice that, we need to access the value of $j$ to insert $entry$ after the loop terminates, which means if we use `for` loop, we cannot declare $j$ inside the `for` loop header.
     - In addition, we also need to initialize $entry$ outside of the loop and access it after the loop.
-These reasons suggests using `while` loop will be more clear and easy to read.
+These reasons suggests `while` loop will be more clear and easy to read.

+**Loop Elements Analysis**.
 After the above analysis, we have figured out the loop elements of the inner loop.
 - **Loop Goal**: insert the element $a[i]$ into the sorted subarray $a[0 .. i-1]$ so that after insertion, $a[0 .. i]$ is sorted.
-- **Loop Premise**: the $a[0 .. i-1]$ needs to be sorted.
+- **Loop Premise**: the $a[0 .. i-1]$ is sorted.
-    - This is guaranteed by the outer loop invariant So we can use it as a prior knowledge throughout the analysis.
+    - This is guaranteed by the outer loop invariant.
+So we can use it as given knowledge throughout the analysis.
 - **Loop Initialization**: initialize $j$ as $i-1$ and $entry$ as $a[i]$ before the main loop.
 - **Loop Condition**: the loop continues as long as there are more elements to compare, and we haven't found an element no greater than $entry$.
     - Combined with loop termination and edge case analysis, we see that $j \ge 0$ `AND` $a[j]>entry$ is a proper expression for loop condition.
-    - It checks two things: that we haven’t run off the left end of the array ($j \ge 0$ ensures we still have elements to check on the left side) and that the current element $a[j]$ is greater than the key (meaning the key should be inserted to the left of $a[j]$).
+    - It checks two things: that we haven't run off the left end of the array ($j \ge 0$ ensures we still have elements to check on the left side) and that the entry $a[j]$ is greater than the key (meaning the key should be inserted to the left of $a[j]$).
     - As long as both conditions hold, the loop continues.
-This condition embodies the idea "while we haven't reached the beginning and the key is still smaller than the element at $a[j]$, keep shifting."
+This condition embodies the idea "while we haven't reached the beginning and the key is still smaller than the entry at $a[j]$, keep shifting."
 - **Loop Termination**: we terminate the loop when there are no more elements to compare or we find an element no greater than $entry$.
-    - For the first case, it is the worst case, and $j=-1$.
+    - For the first case, it is the worst case, and $j=-1$. $entry$ should be inserted right at $a[0]$.
-    - For the second case, we know that $a[j] \le entry$.
+    - For the second case, we know that $a[j] \le entry$. $entry$ should be inserted right at $a[j+1]$.
-    - Either case, after the loop terminates, all elements originally in $a[j+1...i-1]$ before the shifting are larger than $entry$, and they have been already shifted to the correct position.
+    - Either case, after the loop terminates, all elements originally in $a[j+1...i-1]$ before the shifting are larger than $entry$, and they have been already shifted to the correct position, which occupies $a[j+2...i]$.
     - And according to the above analysis, $j+1$ is the correct insert position.
-Thus inserting $entry$ to $a[j+1]$ will make $a[0 .. i]$ is sorted.
+Thus inserting $entry$ to $a[j+1]$ will make $a[0 .. i]$ sorted.
 The inner loop’s job is done, and control returns to the outer loop to process the next element.
 - **Iteration Goal**: shift $a[j]$ one position to the right if it's greater than $entry$.
     - Inside the loop body, we already know that $a[j]>entry$.
 Then we know that $j+1$, the temporary gap, is not the insert position for $entry$.
-    - So by moving a larger element out of the way to $a[j+1]$ and decrementing $j$, we continue to consider the next position as a potential candidate for insertion.
+    - So by moving a larger element $a[j]$ out of the way to $a[j+1]$ and decrementing $j$, we continue to consider the next position as a potential candidate for insertion.
 - **Edge Cases**: both best case and worst case are edge cases, and we have analyzed them in the previous discussion.
     - Even in edge cases, $j+1$ is still the correct insert position and all involved elements will be correctly shifted, so no additional code is required to handle edge cases specifically.
-- **Loop Variant**: the number of unexamined adjacent elements in the sorted subarray, which is $j+1$.
+- **Loop Variant**: the number of unexamined elements in the sorted subarray, which is $j+1$.
-    - We decrease it by 1 for each iteration, so `j--` is how we update the loop control variable and make sure the loop will terminate.
+    - We decrease it by $1$ for each iteration, so `j--` is how we update the loop control variable and make sure the loop will terminate.
-    - With each iteration, j moves closer to the beginning of the array (toward -1), guaranteeing that the loop will eventually end.
+    - With each iteration, $j$ moves closer to the beginning of the array, toward $-1$, guaranteeing that the loop will eventually end.
 Even in the worst case, the loop finishes after $i$ comparisons/shifts.
 - **Loop Invariant**: at the start of the `#j` iteration, $entry$ < MIN($a[j+2...i]$); both $a[0...j]$ and $a[j+2...i]$ are sorted, and their concatenation is the original sorted subarray $a[0...i-1]$.
     - Since we are shifting the elements in the loop, we need to note that elements in $a[j+2...i]$ during loop, are actually the elements originally in $a[j+1...i-1]$ before the loop, but are shifted one position to the right.
     - Another way to understand this invariant is that except for the yet-to-be-placed $entry$ and the one-position gap we create by shifting, the order of the other elements is still sorted, exactly as before the loop runs.
-    - **Initialization**: the invariant is initially true for the first iteration, which is when $j=i-1$ : $a[j+2...i]$ is actually $a[i+1...i]$ is an empty subarray, and $a[0...i-1]$ is sorted.
+    - **Initialization**: the invariant is initially true for the first iteration, which is when $j=i-1$ : $a[j+2...i]$ is actually $a[i+1...i]$, which is an empty subarray, and $a[0...i-1]$ is sorted.
     - **Maintenance**: during the loop execution, we know that $a[j]>entry$ according to the loop condition.
 The loop body will shift $a[j]$ one position to the right, which is $a[j+1]$, making $a[j+1...i]$ sorted, which are the original element of $a[j...i-1]$ in the same order before the loop.
 This preserves the order property for indices beyond $j$ because the element that was at $a[j]$ was greater than $entry$ and also greater than all elements to its left.
 At the end of the iteration, $j--$ executes and we we maintain the invariant.
     - **Termination**: After the loop terminates, $j$ could be $-1$ (in the worst case), or $i-1$ (in the best case), or between them.
 No matter which case, inserting $entry$ to $a[j+1]$ would make $a[0 .. i]$ sorted.
 - **Loop Control Variable**: $j$ is the loop control variable.
     - We use it to scan elements in the sorted subarray from right to left, and for the `#j` iteration it points to the element $a[j]$.
     - Its initial value is $i-1$, which corresponds to the element immediately to the left of $a[i]$ in the sorted subarray.
-    - The loop moves $j$ leftwards decrementing it by $1$ for each iteration, as long as the element at $a[j]$ is greater than $entry$.
+    - The loop moves $j$ leftwards decreasing it by $1$ for each iteration, as long as the element at $a[j]$ is greater than $entry$.
     - The loop continues until $j$ reaches $-1$ or exit when $a[j] \le entry$.
 This ensures that the value of $j$ covers the range of $[0...i-1]$ if no such element is found, making sure we examine all elements and find the correct insert position.

 Now we have the framework of the inner loop as well: